The following information is provided for reference purposes only and should be used at your own risk S54 Vanos Rattle Removal Guide

 Opening the splined shaft to modify the bearing requires counter holding the splined shaft and unscrewing the cover.
 The splined shaft doesn’t have a built in area for tool holding, and the cover only has two holes in it for manipulation.
 The cover threads also have high strength thread locker which makes cover removal difficult.

-A splined shaft holder tool is needed to receive and hold the splined shaft, and a socket tool with dowels is needed to insert into the holes in the splined shaft cover and open and close it.
+You need a splined shaft holder tool to receive and hold the splined shaft, as well as a socket tool with dowels to insert into the holes in the splined shaft cover for opening and closing it.

 The exhaust upper chain guide mating section with the exhaust lower chain guide wears and breaks by ~80k miles.
 It also causes uneven wear and damage to the exhaust lower chain guide mating surface.
-The exhaust upper chain guide, which is made from virgin Nylon and has a webbed center body, can be replaced with a chain guide that is made from a superior Nylon and has a solid body that will allow the chain guide to last 250+k miles.
+You can replace the exhaust upper chain guide, made from virgin Nylon with a webbed center body, with a chain guide made from superior Nylon and featuring a solid body.
+This upgrade will allow the chain guide to last over 250,000 miles.
 It will also enact even wear and less wear on the lower chain guide allowing it to have a longer functional lifespan.

-The vanos rattle repair kit and rattle tools and exhaust upper chain guide can be acquired through Beisan Systems (bee-saan), www.beisansystems.com/products.
+You can acquire the VANOS rattle repair kit, rattle tools, and exhaust upper chain guide through Beisan Systems (pronounced “bee-saan”), www.beisansystems.com/products.

 Symptoms